 Player and coach passes are required.
 Acceptable player and coach credentials are current, laminated 2015 Spring CYSA or US Club passes (may not mix).
 All players must present an original and fully completed US Club medical release form, or a CYSA 1601 form signed by parents or guardian.

-4. TEAMS ACCEPTANCE AND PLACEMENT IN DIVISONS AND BRACKETS
+4. TEAMS ACCEPTANCE AND PLACEMENT IN DIVISiONS AND BRACKETS

 Teams will be accepted based on prior results/records.
 Teams’placement in divisions and brackets is based on rankings and seeding as determined by the Tournament Director and the Tournament Committee.

 Withdrawal due to disagreement with the placement will not entitle the team to any refund.
 Adjacent age groups may be grouped in the same division.

 Guest players will be allowed from within the club with a max number of guest players allowed 4 (8v8) and 7 (11v11).
 All guest players must have the proper credentials per section 3, above.

 6. CHECK IN

 Team representatives must present credentials at least 1 hour prior to that team’s first game on Saturday, on the field where that team’s first game will be played.
 Failure to check in will result in an automatic disqualification (without refund of fees) from the Tournament.
 Games not played will be classified as a “forfeit”.
 In addition to being checked at the pre-game check-in, all player passes will be checked prior to each match.